SABRINA: SABRINA AND LINUS

 At the boat, Sabrina was puzzled to receive a request to turn down the brim of a hat (like she did with Linus' previously) and startled to see Linus himself who showed her he was ready to live life to the fullest with her by hanging his umbrella on the coat of a passing stranger and without a word, Sabrina walks into his arms and the movie ended on a happy note; probably in Paris they had a quiet wedding!

 1995 Sabrina.
-This time Sabrina is played by Julia Ormond and while people would say she's not Audrey Hepburn, she was enchanting as Sabrina Fairchild; with an air of innocence and sophistication and grace just like Hepburn before her.
+This time Sabrina is played by Julia Ormond and while people would say she's not Audrey Hepburn, she was enchanting as Sabrina Fairchild; with an air of innocence sophistication and grace just like Hepburn before her.
 But she's more modern - instead of training to be a cook, she becomes a skilled photographer after her stint at Paris Vogue.

 Linus Larrabee is played by Harrison Ford- a more ruthless Linus Larrabee, a workaholic too, with zero sentimentality and no charisma.

 Neither brother hardly noticed Sabrina as a child except for a few instances; so how come Linus was quick to recognise her and David didn't?
 Probably because David always saw beautiful faces while Linus saw people.
-But he was more into the family business than women; so he didn't have a jaw dropping moment like David on seeing the 'new improved' Sabrina, except say how grown up she looked.
+But he was more into the family business than women; so he didn't have a jaw-dropping moment like David on seeing the 'new improved' Sabrina, except to say how grown up she looked.

 Linus and Sabrina started out a bit like wary adversaries.
-Linus antagonised Sabrina with 'the kiss from David' and she did what any insulted woman would do- she gave him a much deserved slap.
+Linus antagonised Sabrina with 'the kiss from David' and she did what any insulted woman would do- she gave him a much-deserved slap.
 However, though her action was justified, Sabrina immediately apologised- horrified she did such a thing but Linus acknowledged he had it coming.
 In the 1954 version, the subject of money to be paid off to Sabrina to leave David alone was handled tactfully and playfully, Sabrina gave Linus the message she wouldn't take a penny from the family; here Sabrina eyed Linus over her champagne glass and firmly said no to his barely veiled offer of a million dollars.

-While Linus realised Sabrina was no gold digger, to him the situation was just worse- it would surely make David forget Elizabeth (who too is a modern woman- although from a rich family is a paediatrician) and it's bye bye to the business merger.
+While Linus realised Sabrina was no gold digger, to him the situation was just worse- it would surely make David forget Elizabeth (who too is a modern woman- although from a rich family and is a paediatrician) and it's bye-bye to the business merger.
 So he began his ruthless quest- 'I like Sabrina.
 I always have.
 But I'm not about to kiss off a billion dollars; I don't care what she did to her hair.'

-They go out for dinner and a show and Sabrina managed to make Linus smile and laugh, which was delightful to see.
+They go out for dinner and a show and Sabrina manages to make Linus smile and laugh, which was delightful to see.
 This version, it seemed, was more about Linus- the possibility of how a gruff man could change by the love of a woman, a woman he could both talk to and gaze at.
-Sabrina gets uncomfortable when Linus asked her to say in French, 'I'm looking at what I want.' and when she sees David on their return to the estate, the magic she felt with him is gone, to her shock and dismay- she can't understand why.
+Sabrina gets uncomfortable when Linus asks her to say in French, 'I'm looking at what I want.' when she sees David on their return to the estate, the magic she felt with him is gone, to her shock and dismay- she can't understand why.
 David has finally noticed her but she was suddenly having feelings for his brother

 The same scenario- Linus cannot go on with his plan, out of guilt (and love) and no doubt felt now that he knew Sabrina better, it turned out David was not right for her rather than the other way round, but since she loved him she could make him a better man.
 But Sabrina is upset and accepts a ticket to Paris from Linus- a small pound of flesh.
 Linus is shocked to see that David is marrying Elizabeth after all and upset at the idea of Sabrina hating him for what he did.
 His mother gave him her blessing to go after Sabrina after assuring him she'll get over it, 'No mother could be prouder, but I think it's time you ran away from home.'